Back to Blog

 Greg Piper

-1. Get out on the floor.
+1. Get Out on the Floor

-2. Make time for your staff.
+2. Make Time for Your Staff

-3. Make a schedule.
+3. Make a Schedule

-Have a consistent schedule for yourself which will not only help you but assist your staff in knowing when you’re available.
-Most importantly, stick to it!
-We all know $hit happens, and we’re always going to be busy trying to chase our tail.
-Sometimes we have to cut our losses and let some things go, but make a schedule so things remain consistent.
 Your staff will become more comfortable and know that every Monday, Lt. is available from this time to this time.
 Make sure to clear your desk, and have things in order.
 We know things are going to get out of control, that’s the nature of corrections, but consistency and giving both yourself and your staff that consistent schedule will benefit all involved.
 Your staff will be safer and know the ship is running smoothly, despite anything else going on, if their supervisor sticks to their schedule.

 5. Share Knowledge by Delegating

-Following these 5 things: Get out of the floor, Make time for your staff, Make a schedule, Don’t be afraid to counsel, and share knowledge by delegating, will help your staff to become more engaged, want to stick around, and want to be a part of the corrections community.
+Following these five things: Get out of the floor, Make time for your staff, Make a schedule, Don’t be afraid to counsel, and share knowledge by delegating, will help your staff to become more engaged, want to stick around, and want to be a part of the corrections community.
+And, as always, get your team home safe.

 Greg “OG” Piper is the Director of Academy at GUARDIAN RFID.
 Piper has been in skills development, training, and instructing for over 25 years in everything from customer service to martial arts.
 Starting as a puppeteer for the Parks Department in Apple Valley, Minnesota and having worked for multi-million dollar corporations, government agencies, and mom and pop businesses, Piper brings a wide range of business and life skills to each training.